mharrisb1/daglib/docs/_sources/README.md.txt

 [![Checked with mypy](https://img.shields.io/badge/mypy-checked-blue.svg)](https://mypy.readthedocs.io/en/stable/)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-daglib is a lightweight alternative to Airflow and other orchestration engines.
+Daglib is a lightweight alternative to Airflow and other orchestration engines.
 It is meant to run on a single machine and comes with many great features out of the box like task I/O, dynamic task generation, and simple testing and deployment.

 It can run as a standalone application or be embedded in another application to enable more complex use cases like event-driven workflows, conditional workflows, and more.